 “Werewolves are real,” blathered Nattie matter-of-factly.
 “That’s what he does.
 He gets the girls to come out here, and then he slaughters them.
 There’s no game.
 There’s no game at all.
 It’s just a slaughter.
 The only game is the one he’s playing.”

-Jackie gave her a supremely confused look and then winced as the pain in her broken right wrist caught up with her.
+Jackie gave her a supremely confused look and then winced as the pain of her broken right wrist caught up with her.

 “He ripped them apart,” nodded Nattie.
 “He slaughtered them while you were out.
 I went downstairs to the second floor, and the Big Bad Wolf got them.
 He killed the skunk, the raccoon, and the deer, and he’s killed the others by now, I know it.
 I held Carmen’s head in my hands, just her head.
 Her eyes were rolled up in the whites, all white, just a white stare, you know.”